stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_create.md

 ## stackit beta sqlserverflex user create

-Creates a SQLServer Flex user
+Creates an SQLServer Flex user

 ### Synopsis

-Creates a SQLServer Flex user login for an instance.
+Creates an SQLServer Flex user login for an instance.
 The password is only visible upon creation and cannot be retrieved later.
 Alternatively, you can reset the password and access the new one by running:
   $ stackit sqlserverflex user reset-password USER_ID --instance-id INSTANCE_ID